pedrolemos4/RCOMP/doc/sprint2/review.md

-RCOMP 2019-2020 Project - Sprint 2 review
+RCOMP 2020-2021 Project - Sprint 2 review
 =========================================
-### Sprint master: 2222222 ###
+### Sprint master: 1190429 ###
-(This file is to be created/edited by the sprint master only)
 # 1. Sprint's backlog #

-(Copy here a summary of the provided sprint's backlog, the same text as for the Planning Meeting)
+* T.2.1 Development of a layer two and layer three Packet Tracer simulation for building 1, and also encompassing the campus backbone.
+Integration of every members’ Packet Tracer simulations into a single simulation.
+* T.2.2 Development of a layer two and layer three Packet Tracer simulation for building 2, and also encompassing the campus backbone.
+* T.2.3 Development of a layer two and layer three Packet Tracer simulation for building 3, and also encompassing the campus backbone.
+* T.2.4 Development of a layer two and layer three Packet Tracer simulation for building 4, and also encompassing the campus backbone.
+* T.2.5 Development of a layer two and layer three Packet Tracer simulation for building 5, and also encompassing the campus backbone.

 # 2. Subtasks assessment #
-One by one, each team member presents his/her outcomes to the team, the team assesses 		the accomplishment of the subtask backlog.
-The subtask backlog accomplishment can be assessed as one of:

-  * Totally implemented with no issues
-  * Totally implemented with issues
-  * Partially implemented with no issues
-  * Partially implemented with issues

-For the last three cases, a text description of what has not been implemented and present issues must be added.
-Unimplemented features and issues solving is assigned to the same member on the next sprint.

-(Examples)
 ## 2.1.
-1111111 - Structured cable design for building A, floors 2 and 3 #
+1190429 - Development of a layer two and layer three for building 1, floors 0 and 1 #
 ### Totally implemented with no issues. ###
 ## 2.2.
-2222222 - Structured cable design for building B, floors 0 and 1 #
+1190769 - Development of a layer two and layer three for building 4, floors 0 and 1 #
-### Totally implemented with issues. ###
+### Totally implemented with no issues. ###
-The number of outlets in room X is incorrect.
-A better solution for the cable pathways between the floor 1 		distributer and rooms Z and Y should be found.
 ## 2.3.
-3333333 - VLAN devices configuration for building C #
+1190800 - Development of a layer two and layer three for building 5, floors 0 and 1 #
-### Partially implemented with no issues. ###
+### Totally implemented with no issues. ###
-The VLAN CCCC with VLANID 400 has not been implemented.
-The VTP configuration is not present in switch DD.
 ## 2.4.
+1190974 - Development of a layer two and layer three for building 2, floors 0 and 1 #
+### Totally implemented with no issues. ###
-4444444 - IPv4 addressing and routing configurations for building D #
+## 2.5.
+1191098 - Development of a layer two and layer three for building 3, floors 0 and 1 #
-### Partially implemented with issues. ###
+### Totally implemented with no issues. ###
-The IPv4 network TTT has not been implemented.
-The routing table at router FF has the wrong mask for network YYY.
-Nodes on network CCC are not receiving the default-gateway by DHCP.